OCD Therapist NYC

 Harm OCD

-This subtype is consumed with scary and persistent fears around harming others thus causing them to avoid certain items or situations or places.
-For example, avoiding being around a knife “What if I stab my friend with this knife?”
-Avoiding any movie, news or article that describes harmdoing such as a murder: “Did I just enjoy reading/watching that?
+This subtype of OCD is consumed with scary and persistent fears around harming others, causing individuals to avoid certain items, situations, or places.
+For example, they might avoid being around a knife, fearing thoughts like, “What if I stab my friend with this knife?”
+They might also avoid movies, news, or articles that describe harm, worrying, “Did I just enjoy reading/watching that?
 Am I a murderer?”

-Compulsions may involve reassurance seeking from those around: “Am I a good person?
+Compulsions may involve seeking reassurance from those around them with questions like, “Am I a good person?
 Would I do this?”
 Avoidance, as mentioned above, is a compulsion.
-Checking behavior to make sure you don’t have a thought or haven’t actually done something harmful.
-Ritual behavior may include confessing everything and anything that you did.
+They may also engage in checking behaviors to ensure they don’t have harmful thoughts or haven’t actually done something harmful.
+Ritual behavior may include confessing everything and anything they did.

 Nature arid dry plants, succulents